 Learn About Birth Injuries

 Childbirth is supposed to be a celebratory time, welcoming your newborn baby into the world and your family.
 New parents don’t want to think about what could go wrong during their child’s birth.
 Unfortunately, physicians and other medical professionals tasked with the care of the mother and her newborn don’t always perform the necessary actions during pregnancy to prepare for a safe birth.
 Alternatively, everything could go right during your pregnancy, but your doctor or other hospital staff might perform the wrong actions or inactions, either negligently or intentionally, causing a preventable yet irreversible injury to your infant during labor and delivery.

-Birth injuries are avoidable, but the reality is, they happen, and it’s best to prepare for the worst.
+Birth injuries may be avoidable, but the reality is, they do happen, and it’s best to be prepared.
 While your child’s birth is an enjoyable and memorable moment, the birthing process is complex, and you do want to be aware of potential risks and plan accordingly.
 If your infant suffers an injury before or during their birth, it’s important to know everything you can about birth injuries and how to safeguard yourself and your child best as you determine your options for treatment, long-term care, and financial and legal help.

 Protect Yourself and Your Baby

 From different types of food and medication to certain physical activities, several factors can affect your baby’s health during pregnancy.
 Proper prenatal care is essential to protecting yourself and your unborn baby.

 Receiving a birth injury diagnosis for your child can be overwhelming, and you might not know where to turn for valuable resources.
 We want to streamline your search for straightforward information including a list of not-for-profit agencies dedicated to specific diagnoses.